-As explained, the average predicted class probabilities and their standard deviations over all CV loops are used to guide accross-subject exploration.
-As mentioned, this can help support comparison and hypothesis generation (\textbf{DG3}) in a number of ways, for example: model failure (why some subjects don't fit the model, possible confounding conditions), model success (maybe an obvious case of neurodegenerative expression can be found), model ambiguity (maybe subtle expression can be found through visual analysis, or maybe different features are needed to disambiguate these subjects).
-In addition, we want to explore the same subjects expression across time.
-Changes in prediction might help guide clinical analysis and disease progression.
+\textbf{3) Across-Subject Exploration.} The average predicted class probabilities and their standard deviations over all CV iterations are also shown in the table view and guide across-subject exploration.
+This can aid the comparison and hypothesis generation (\textbf{DG3}) in a number of ways, including: model failure (why some scans do not fit the model, possible confounding conditions), model success (an obvious case of neurodegenerative expression might be found), model ambiguity (subtle expression might be found through VA or different features might be needed to disambiguate these subjects).
+In addition, we want to explore the same subject's expression across time.
+Changes in prediction across time can guide clinical analysis and disease progression.

-For classification (to obtain probabilities that each subject has the disease), we use a linear support vector machine (SVM).
-This model is popular due to its high performance (including with neurological data~\cite{zhang2015detection,dinov2016predictive}), robustness against over fitting, and ability to return class probabilities (rather than just binary predictions).
-All of these qualities make it a good model for our domain and the objectives stated in \textbf{DG1}.

-Also, as mentioned in \textbf{DG3}, we aim to facilitate a wide range of subject-level comparative analysis through linked visualization views.
-First, we need to highlight/distinguish points representing multiple selected/compared subjects in each appropriate view.
-One complication is that there are multiple scans/time-points for each subject.
-In addition to highlighting and distinguishing compared subjects, we also need to associate and select between same-subject time-points and disambiguate their temporal orders.
-In addition, besides encoding which class the subjects belong to (disease,healthy) it's helpful to encode which class the model predicted.
-The subject exploration view, and these encodings are demonstrated and explained in Fig.~\ref{fig:subjectsUncertainty}.
+\textbf{Informing Prediction Uncertainty.} Informing uncertainty of the prediction is important when performing VA with ML to avoid gaining false insight.
+In the overall model performance view (\autoref{fig:system} \clc{B}), we display a receiver operating characteristics (ROC) curve.
+The ROC curve is used to assess the effect of the prediction threshold on performance characteristics.
+We also display the standard deviation of this curve over all CV iterations, which is useful for assessing the overall sensitivity of the model to train sets.
+After assessing these measures, the user can collapse each view to expand the screen space of the views for the exploration modules.
+Also, as mentioned, we display the standard deviation of each of the saliency measures in the exploration modules.